 The very last thing you need in the middle of a game is for your graphics card to fail, so working benchmarks can catch any issues early on.
-If it will probably run them for a few hours with out problem, you are good to go.
-If there are crashes, artifacts or other graphical glitches then you possibly can begin working out what the issue is.
+If it will probably run them for a few hours without a problem, you are good to go.
+If there are crashes, artifacts, or other graphical glitches then you possibly can begin working out what the issue is.

 One of the most likely culprits will likely be a GPU getting too hot, so in case your graphics card fails to run a benchmark, it is likely to be worth making sure it is getting loads of cool air.

 2. How to benchmark

 When it comes to choosing a software program to benchmark your graphics card you are spoiled for choice.
 There are a variety of popular benchmarking suites available that may put your graphics card through its paces.